 We make no determinations about cases up front.
 We do not assume you are guilty or assume you should take a plea.
 We also do not immediately decide to take a case to trial.
 We carefully evaluate the facts of each case and then analyze them according to who the prosecutor and judge are, and particular court in which the case will be handled.
 Each of these factors plays an important role in deciding how best to proceed.
 The key is to never pre-determine a course of action without first looking at all the facts and applicable case law.

 Many DUI Defense attorneys simply advise clients to take whatever plea agreement the State is offering.
 We tend to view your case as a collaborative effort, requiring input from our attorneys and from you, as one of the most valuable members of our defense team.
 Your input and agreement are vital to our defense of your case.

 With this in mind, we attempt to negotiate the best possible plea agreement in each case.
-If we arrange for a satisfactory deal, we will insure that your rights are protected and that you receive the best possible outcome until you have finally appeared before the Judge to accept the plea agreement.
+If we arrange for a satisfactory deal, we will ensure that your rights are protected and that you receive the best possible outcome until you have finally appeared before the Judge to accept the plea agreement.

-Contact Us Today For Immediate Help
+Contact Us Today For Immediate Help - Current Georgia DUI Information

 Top-rated Georgia DUI Lawyers - Top-rated Georgia DUI Attorneys

 Our team of experts are here 24 hours a day, 7 days a week (including weekends and holidays) to explain your rights and begin your DUI Defense in Georgia.
 An arrest for DUI In Georgia does not mean you are guilty.
 Call Georgia's top-rated DUI Defense Lawyer today because you should not have to wait until Monday morning to receive advice on your DUI or traffic-related case.
 Your best defense begins here!